Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 # Valinor [draft]

-The **Valinor City State**, commonly known as **Valinor**, is a city-state in the northernmost region of the Antares frozen wasteland.
+The **State of Valinor**, commonly known as **Valinor**, is a city-state in the northernmost region of the Antares frozen wasteland.
 It stands as a luminous and fiery sanctuary amidst the vast expanse of snow.
-This nation predominantly comprises elves, many of whom were displaced refugees from The High Forest and Mykrrheim, as well as political exiles seeking sanctuary.
+This nation predominantly comprises elves, many of whom were displaced refugees from The Great Forest and Mykrrheim, as well as political exiles seeking sanctuary.

 The elves of Valinor have overcome the harsh challenges of their environment through a remarkable feat of engineering.
 Known as the "Irminsul," this towering engine is a crucial lifeline for the nation, providing much-needed heat and energy to combat the relentless onslaught of the perpetual winter that blankets the forsaken wasteland.